Health and Wellbeing Centre

 College Nurses

-Girton College employs two nurses, Rachel Lloyd and Maria Gloag (located in A corridor), who are available all year round.
+Girton College employs three nurses, Rachel Lloyd, Maria Gloag and Sarah Winder-Worsley (located in A corridor), who are available all year round.
 We can help with your health and welfare needs (such as minor illness and injury, management of long-term conditions, mental health concerns, sexual health advice).
 We also offer a listening ear and guidance for any queries or concerns for personal and emotional worries.

 When the College Nurse is not on duty, if you become ill or injured and need medical help or advice, choose well by using the right NHS service for your needs.